 \Students entering via the mini-MSc route can expect to finish in 3 to 3.5 years, with the research proposal presented by the end of Term 3.
 For further details on this route see: https://phs.queensu.ca/graduate-programs/msc-epidemiology/mini-masters

 Supervision

-The Supervisor and thesis committee have a major role in the intellectual development of students that is in addition to the formal requirements of the PhD program such as coursework and comprehensive exams.
+The Supervisor and supervisory committee have a major role in the intellectual development of the student including the student's plan of study, comprehensive exam and doctoral dissertation.

 Supervisor